neginmhd/bridging-vision-language-construction/README.md

 ![Workflow](./figures/workflow.png)

+## 📌 Overview
 This repository accompanies the paper:

-**Bridging Vision and Language in Construction: A Review of Automated Visual-to-Text Generation**
+**Bridging Vision and Language in Construction: A Scoping Review of Automated Image–Video Captioning**

-It provides a systematic search and review of visual-to-text generation in construction, including raw search results, code, and supplementary materials.
+It presents a systematic search and review of visual-to-text generation in construction, along with shared raw search results, code, and supplementary analyses to support transparency and reproducibility.

 ---

 ## 📄 Paper
-[Paper link here]
+- Title: *Bridging Vision and Language in Construction: A Scoping Review of Automated Image–Video Captioning*
+- Status: Under review
+- Link: *[Add link here]*

 ---

-## 📊 Repository Contents
+## 📊 Repository Structure

-- `data/` → raw search results and processed datasets
-- `code/` → scripts for analysis
-- `figures/` → workflow and paper figures
-- `supplementary/` → additional materials

----

-## 📌 Notes
-This repository is organized based on the workflow presented in the paper.